mindkin/hourfleet/docs/notifications.md

 ![EmailPreview](images/EmailPreviews/bookingApproved_owner.PNG)

 **SMS**
-<blockquote>You have approved the request for your '%car.name%' by %borrower.name% at %booking.startdate%.
-See %booking.url%</blockquote>
+> You have approved the request for your '%car.name%' by %borrower.name% at %booking.startdate%.
+See %booking.url%

 ### Cancelled Booking (Borrower)